Mega Mewtwo X Raid Guide – Best Counters, Weakness, CP & Strategy

 Move Type Damage Energy DPS Notes

-Elite Moves (Legacy Moves)
+Elite Moves (Legacy Options)

 Move Type Why It Matters